14 IRS Audit Red Flags for Retirees

 People who trade in securities have significant tax advantages compared with investors.
 The expenses of traders are fully deductible and are reported on Schedule C (expenses of investors are nondeductible), and traders' profits are exempt from self-employment tax.
 Losses of traders who make a special section 475(f) election are deductible and are treated as ordinary losses that aren't subject to the $3,000 cap on capital losses.
 And there are other tax benefits.

 But to qualify as a trader, you must buy and sell securities frequently and look to make money on short-term swings in prices.
-And the trading activities must be continuous.
+And the trading activities must be continuous over the full year and not just for a couple of months.
 This is different from an investor, who profits mainly on long-term appreciation and dividends.
 Investors hold their securities for longer periods and sell much less often than traders.

 The IRS knows that many filers who report trading losses or expenses on Schedule C are actually investors.
-So it's pulling returns and checking to see that the taxpayer meets all of the rules to qualify as a trader.
+It's pulling returns and checking to see that the taxpayer meets all of the rules to qualify as a trader.

 Engaging in Virtual Currency Transactions